Gemma Bissix: EastEnders and Hollyoaks

-On 19 September 2007, it was announced that Bissix would be reprising her role as Clare Bates in EastEnders, ten years after she had last appeared in the soap.
+In September 2007, Bissix departed Hollyoaks.
+Her character Clare Devine had been presumed dead, however it was subsequently revealed that she was in fact alive and was seen in an airport lounge.
+The same month, it was announced that Bissix would be reprising her role as Clare Bates in EastEnders, ten years after she had last appeared in the soap.
 She was reintroduced by the executive producer of EastEnders, Diederick Santer, and returned on-screen on 1 February 2008.
-Of her decision to return to EastEnders, Bissix has said "I'm ecstatic.
+Of her decision to return to EastEnders, Bissix has said, "I'm ecstatic.
 It really is fantastic.
 Clare's a deeper character [than Clare was in Hollyoaks] – I've got more scope with her and it's more of a challenge.
 I'm back home...".
-It was announced on 23 May 2008 that Bissix was leaving the soap once again in Summer 2008.
+It was announced in May 2008 that Bissix was leaving the soap once again, and she departed in August 2008.

 She returned to Hollyoaks as Clare Devine for a brief stint in May 2009.
 Discussing her soap opera roles in EastEnders and Hollyoaks Bissix said, "For me they're completely different.
 I prefer Hollyoaks Clare because she is just so much fun to play.
 I was saying to somebody that if she was in the real world, she'd be in prison or on death row.
 With the EastEnders Clare she was more realistic.
 We all know somebody like that – a little tart trying to get a bit of money where she can."
-On 5 February 2013 it was confirmed that Bissix would reprise her role as villain Clare Devine, and made her final appearance in the soap on 16 October 2013, after the character of Clare was killed off.
+In February 2013, it was confirmed that Bissix would reprise her role as villain Clare Devine, and departed when the character was supposedly killed off in October 2013.
+In April 2025, it was announced that Bissix would be returning as the character again, thus resurrecting Clare from the dead.
+She returned the following month and was central in the soap's 30th anniversary celebrations.

-Bissix appeared in the fourth episode of ITV musical drama series, Britannia High, titled Fame.
-She toured in Victor Leigh's stage play The Game Of Murder for two months, beginning August 2009.
-She appeared in pantomime as the Bad Fairy in Sleeping Beauty at the Theatre Royal, Bath in December 2009.
-It was also reported in 2009 that she is the new face of Echo Falls wine.
-In 2010 she appeared in pantomime again as Cinderella at Fairfield Halls, Croydon, and in Spring 2011, she appeared in the murder mystery theatre production, Busybody.

-She ended 2011 by making another pantomime appearance at the Grove Theatre, Dunstable in Jack and the Beanstalk.
-Bissix toured the UK as Shirley Smith in Mike Stott's comedy play, Funny Peculiar, in 2012.
+In February 2026, it was announced that Bissix would be returning to EastEnders as Clare Bates again, as part of her on-screen stepfather Nigel's dementia storyline.